Recurrent Semi-supervised Classification and Constrained Adversarial Generation with Motion Capture Data: Our Semi-supervised Classification Models

-Using a sequence classification ratio $r$, we can define different models with different loss functions, enabling some or all of the modules of the architecture.
-To emphasize on the task of interest, we always put the sequence classification error from the summary vector ($l_{SCE}$) against the mean of the other used errors.
-Given $i_{m} \in \{0,1\}^3$ as an indicator of the presence of a module, and $l_{m}\in\{l_{SR},l_{FR},l_{FC}\}$ we formulate our total loss as
+Using a reconstruction weight $\omega$, we can define different models with different loss functions, enabling some or all of the modules of the architecture.
+For example, the complete FRC-SRC loss is defined as :

-Setting $r$ to 1 will result in a Sequence Classifier (SC) network only.
-Adding sequence reconstruction to this model will yield a Sequence Reconstructive Classier (SRC).
+In the generic case, the total loss $\ell$ can be defined as follow: where the indicator function $i(m)$ is simply equal to $1$ when the module is present and $0$ when it is not.
+Removing all optional decoders will result in a Sequence Classifier only (SC) network.
+Adding sequence reconstruction to this model will yield a Sequence Reconstructive Classifier (SRC).
 Adding instead frame reconstruction to the SC will give a Frame Reconstructive-Sequence Classifier (FR-SC), while adding frame reconstruction to the SRC will yield a Frame Reconstructive SRC (FR-SRC).
-Finally, using all modules will give a Frame Reconstructive Classifier-SRC (FRC-SRC).
+Finally, adding the last module will result in a Frame Reconstructive Classifier-SRC (FRC-SRC).